Changing your diet can cause urine pH to become less acidic which can help support a healthy bladder.

 The skin has a very thin protective layer, known as the acid mantle, that acts as a barrier to bacteria and viruses.
 The acid mantle, made up of sebum, an oily secretion of the sebaceous glands, and lactic and amino acids from sweat, has a pH that ranges from 4.5 to 6.2 with 5.5 being normal.
 Maintaining an acidic skin pH is said to help reduce everything from wrinkles to acne.
 Restoring the natural balance of the skin's pH is as easy as mixing one teaspoon of either lemon juice or apple cider vinegar with a glass of water and wiping down the skin.

-Maintaining a less acidic diet can have significant benefits when fighting urine infection, allowing the severity of symptoms to be reduced as bacterial growth is limited.
+Maintaining a balanced diet can significantly reduce the severity of urinary tract infection symptoms as bacterial growth decelerates.

 You can check your urine pH in the privacy of your own home with urine test strips.
 Monitoring the pH of your urine will help you understand the progress of a urinary tract infection.
 Most bacteria feed on the acids in urine.

 The color chart below shows the concentration level for each of the elements above each block of color.
 When testing the pH of your urine for example, any greenish color would indicate a basic, or alkaline urine.

 *These foods leave an alkaline ash but have an acidifying effect on the body.
 Although it might seem that citrus fruits would have an acidifying effect on the body, with the exception of lemons, the citric acid they contain actually has an alkalizing effect in the system.